Silver Line (Washington Metro): Tysons Corner tunnel dispute

 Start of construction was delayed as approval of the $900 million federal contribution to project costs awaited the conclusion of FTA's review of the proposal submitted by Virginia.
 Elected officials of the state, including Governor Tim Kaine and U.S. Senators John Warner and Jim Webb, arrived at the FTA on January 24, 2008, to address last minute concerns by FTA staff and administrators.
 FTA Administrator James Simpson presented Governor Kaine with a letter that contained stark criticisms of the project as presented.
 The project as presented was given a "medium–low" rating (projects must receive a "medium" or higher rating to be approved under the Federal New Starts Funds project) and determined ineligible to receive the $900 million in federal funding.
 FTA's concerns included the Metropolitan Washington Airports Authority's inexperience in large design-build contracts, an exaggeration of funding numbers from the Dulles Toll Road and an inability for Metro to maintain the 23 mi line once it had been built.
 Virginian leaders vowed to address the concerns by January 28, 2008, as several fixed price contracts for building materials costs were due to expire on February 1.
 Governor Kaine requested an extension of the deadline to February 1, which was granted by the FTA.

 On April 30, 2008, the FTA reversed the earlier decision and approved the above-ground project, saying that it met standards for cost efficiency, construction and ridership, moving it closer to receiving the $900 million in federal funding.
 Officials told The Washington Post that the project would move into the final design stage.
 The FTA approved funding for the project on December 4, 2008.

 On March 10, 2009, U.S. Transportation Secretary Ray LaHood signed the formal agreement that awarded the $900 million promised by the federal government for construction of the Silver Line, with major construction expected to begin in several weeks.
 Utility relocation work started at Tysons in mid-2008.

 Construction

 MWAA planned to award a separate design-build contract for Phase 2.
 The Phase 2 contract was awarded in May 2013 and the projected completion date was to be in 2018.
-However, it was later extended to January 2019.
+However, it was later extended to 2022.

 Although construction was planned to begin in 2005, the delays in approval of funding pushed back the start date.
 To facilitate Silver Line construction, responsibility for the project was transferred on November 1, 2008, from the Virginia Department of Transportation (VDOT) to the MWAA.
 Utility relocation work began in 2008, and construction began on March 12, 2009.

-The extension runs in its own right-of-way on a route similar to that of the Dulles Access Road, running both at grade and via aerial structures.
-The only significant diversions from the access road route are for the stops in Tysons and at Dulles International Airport, where the Metro is currently planned to alternate between subway and elevated track to maintain the exclusive right-of-way.
+The full line to Ashburn, including a station at Dulles International Airport, was at the time expected to be completed in 2016.